emmyzzang/GoodGrind/README.md

 <h2>Features</h2>
 <h3>The following features are included.</h3>
 Good Grind is built using token-based authentication beginning with the sign-in page.
+Upon successful user login, a JWT token is passed to the browser and the user is authenticated.
+If a user needs to sign up for the service, a new JWT token gets created with user specific data (i.e., the user's sign-up info gets salted, hashed, and stored in the database).

 ![](images/gg1.png)